goschtl/zope/zope-story-website/branches/what_who_why_zope/src/index.rst

          |Launchpad|_

-         both an application and a web site supporting software development, particularly that of free software.
-Launchpad is developed and maintained by Canonical Ltd.
+         Both an application and a web site supporting software development, particularly that of free software, `Launchpad`_ is developed and maintained by `Cannonical Ltd`_.

    .. container::